-A friend found that comment thread and reported it to the moderators as hate speech.
+A friend found that comment and reported it to the moderators as hate speech.
 But really, why shouldn’t people just die because you’re ticked at them?
 Why not?
-Who cares if they’re parents, or spouses, or valuable to their family or community or friends or even employees, if they run a business?
+Who cares if they’re parents, or spouses, or valuable to their family or community, friends or employees?

 They should just die because Ms. Spartiatis and Mr. Klugman don’t like them.

 Back to the Hate-O-Grams.
 Did he suppose the postal workers would read his messages written on the US Mail, and side with him?
 Did he think that by accusing me of lying on the envelopes and emails, I’d go, “Oh, yeah, this whole thing is made up.
 That’s just what the judge thought, too.”

 Maybe he was trying to convince himself, I don’t know.

 I’m not sure why he was so all-fired set against getting any of these papers.
 The hearing proceeded without him, anyway.
 As for the protection order, it began when he was served.

 I thought his envelope from the Las Vegas sheriff, unopened by me, was sufficient notice, but apparently not.
 So, when the Bucks County sheriff had no luck serving the TPO, not having gone to his house with a hot pizza, I had the bright idea to send the paperwork to the Cumberland County sheriff’s office, the county in which he’s employed.